Screen Queensland Studios

 Screen Queensland Studios are a set of film studios operated by Screen Queensland in Queensland, Australia.
 They are available for rental by film makers.

 The first film studios opened in 2019 in Hemmant, Brisbane.
-In April 2024, another set of films studios will be opened in Portsmith, Cairns.
+Another set of film studios opened in Portsmith, Cairns in 2024.

 Screen Queensland also partners with Village Roadshow Studios at Oxenford on the Gold Coast.

 Description

 Screen Queensland Studios studios are owned by Screen Queensland and are designed for low-mid budget domestic and international feature films, television drama series, subscription/streaming video on-demand shows, and television commercials.